SusanMowers/Re_Cens_Doc/EN/log _for_ccri_prelim.md

 March 5, 2002

 ## In the beginning
-1. On the negative side
+1. On the minus side
 - CCRI_prelim.md just looks junky.
 Tons of information and many sections all crammed into one page. <br/>
 2. On the plus side
 - Sandra had created a table of contents at the top of the page to make this massive page more navigable (via html links to ## level 2 headers)